diesbot/OpenCV_Python_Playground/README.md

 In this repository I mess around with OpenCV in Python 3.

 ## Installing OpenCV for Python
-The necessary packages will be installed using conda (Anaconda) for Python 3.
+The necessary packages will be installed using conda (Anaconda) along with Python 3.
 Use ```conda update conda``` in preparation!

 Steps: